BrilliantTeam/Skript/.github/contributing.md

 Don't be scared to report real bugs, though.
 We won't be angry if we receive invalid reports; it is just that you're unlikely to get help with those here.

-Oh, and one more thing: please avoid being offensive in Skript's issue tracker.
-It doesn't help anyone and may also get you banned.

 ### Reporting Bugs
 So, you have found out a potential Skript bug.
 By reporting it correctly, you